bazuevad/recipees-app/README.md

 # recipees-app
-React App to find recipees based on the input ingredients
+Web App to search recipees based on the input ingredients.
+Built using React, Node.js, JavaScript, HTML, CSS.

 Link to the app: https://bazuevad.github.io/recipees-app/